-Unless there is mutual agreement, the rotation will not continue beyond 15 months, except where the position is formally identified as an ongoing training position.
+Unless there is mutual agreement, the rotation will not continue beyond 15 months, except where the position is formally identified as an ongoing training position or where the posting is made pursuant to Article 8.1.

 A job rotation posting should include basic information such as the position name and location, salary level, a description of required duties, starting date and proposed duration of the rotation.